 Between 1774 and 1865, more than 200 men, women, and children were enslaved at Smithfield, the Preston family plantation in southwestern Virginia.
 Dr. Dan Thorp spoke about his book which tells the stories of those enslaved individuals: who they were, how they lived under slavery, and what they and their descendants did after slavery ended.

 Conversation moderated by: Laura Belmonte - Dean of the College of Liberal Arts and Human Sciences.

-Virginia Tech will join with the Town of Blacksburg and members of Native American communities to recognize the land-grant history of the university.
-New historical markers will be unveiled to share the history of the founding of the university were unveiled.
+Virginia Tech joined with the Town of Blacksburg and members of Native American communities to recognize the land-grant history of the university.
+New historical markers that share the history of the founding of the university were unveiled.
 Virginia Tech President Tim Sands, Monacan Chief Kenneth Branham, and Blacksburg Mayor Leslie Hager-Smith honored and recognized the contested land, the peoples who have lived here, and the peoples who live here now.

 This second edition of a book that originally appeared in 1997 has been upgraded throughout, with substantial new text and various new images.
 A chapter-length new preface highlights some central themes and a variety of the changes since the first edition.

 Peter Potter, Director of Publishing Services in the University Libraries will join with Professor Peter Wallenstein in presenting the book.